Hosseinem/seqan3/doc/tutorial/search/views/minimiser/index.md

 # Minimiser Workflow

-Because minimisers are minimal k-mers, they depend on a given k-mer size, a given shape (specifying which positions should be considered) and a window size, which has to be greater or equal than the k-mer size.
+Because minimisers are minimal k-mers, they depend on a given k-mer size, a given shape (specifying which positions should be considered) and a window size, which has to be greater or equal to the k-mer size.
 If all these values are given, then the minimisers can be obtained by determining all k-mers in the forward and in the backward strand for one window.
 Only the lexicographically smallest k-mer in one window is saved, then the window is shifted by one and the procedure is repeated until all windows have been processed.
 If two consecutive windows share the same minimiser, it is